Our Partners have shown confidence and support in what we do and have contributed enormously to our success.

 - Hosting reciprocal visits of staff and volunteers for education, support and friendship.

 HORIZONT3000 is an Austrian organisation for development cooperation.
 With the mandate of their member organisations of the catholic development sector, HORIZONT3000 specialise in the monitoring and implementation of projects as well as in the provision of experts in developing countries.
 Currently HORIZONT3000 assist 150 projects in 12 countries in Africa, Latin America and Oceania.

 HORIZONT3000 Technical Assistance program was established as a gateway between cultures, and comprises much more than a simple procurement of know-how.
 The project staff members have qualified professional expertise and practical work experience at their disposal.
 Before starting their assignments, they also undergo intensive project-specific training and intercultural preparation programs, ensuring the optimal implementation of their expertise in the partner countries.
 The cooperation between HORIZONT3000 and Kawempe Home Care began in 2011 and the support consists of:

-- Technical Assistant for a period of two years and currently Agnes Spiegel is assisting the Monitoring and Evaluation department.
+- Technical Assistant for a period of two years.

 - Conduct training and exchange meetings.

 Uganda Network on Law, Ethics and HIV/AIDS (UGANET) is a social Justice and law organisation that champions human rights, and gender equality work in the context of health and HIV/AIDs.
 UGANET envisions a Uganda free from human rights abuses in the context of Health and HIV and Gender.
 For the past 20 years, UGANET mandate lies on the foundation that the law, legal policies and human rights are critical enablers in influencing the success of HIV, Health and Gender interventions intended to prevent further spread and also mitigate the adverse social impact and suffering caused by HIV and Gender inequality.